 Anna May Wong (1905 – 1961) was a Chinese American actress who grew up in the original Chinatown (where Union Station is today) before it was moved to its current location.
 Movie companies often filmed there and she became infatuated with the film industry as a child, begging the companies to include her in their films.

 Anna May started her own production company, but her business partner was shady, and she sued him.
-She was also known as a fashion icon because of her exotic appearance.
-During the late 1920s, she left for Europe and worked in European films where she received much acclaim.
-Scouts from Hollywood found her there and coerced her to come back promising her a thriving career.
+Her exotic appearance turned her into a fashion icon.
+In the late 1920s, she left for Europe and worked in European films where she received much acclaim.
+Scouts from Hollywood found her there and coerced her to return promising her a thriving career.

-Her race still made it difficult to achieve the recognition she dreamed of but she later became an activist for Chinese causes and was present at the opening of the New Chinatown.
-She became an icon and advocate for Chinese women in Los Angeles.
+Her race made it difficult to achieve the recognition she dreamed of but she later became an activist for Chinese causes and was present at the opening of the New Chinatown.
+She was an icon and advocate for Chinese women in Los Angeles.

 Yiu Hai Seto Quon (1899 – 1999) was known as “Mama Quon.”
 She owned the Grand Star Restaurant in L.A’.s Chinatown and was one of the founders of the New Chinatown.
 Members of her family had founded the original Chinatown.
 Mama Quon was a businesswoman, chef, and community leader who lived to the ripe old age of 100.

-Esther Wong (1917 – 2005) was born in China and was the owner of Madame Wong’s Chinese Restaurant in Chinatown and Madame Wong’s West in West LA.
+Esther Wong (1917 – 2005) was born in China and owned Madame Wong’s Chinese Restaurant in Chinatown and Madame Wong’s West in West LA.
 She was known as the Godmother of punk music and hosted punk bands in her venues during the 1980s.
-She insisted the bands leave the restaurant exactly as they found it.
+She insisted the bands leave the restaurant as they found it.

 Bands that played at her restaurants included Los Lobos, The Motels, The Police, The Go Gos, Oingo Boingo, Guns N Roses, and many more.
 I went there in the 80s and saw some of them.

 Mei Ling Way, located in Chinatown, was named after Madame Chiang Kai-shek.
-Her advocacy led to the repeal of the Chinese Exclusion Act and both she and her husband were named the Man and Woman of the Year in 1938.
+Her advocacy led to the repeal of the Chinese Exclusion Act.
+She and her husband were named the 1938 Man and Woman of the Year.

 Black women’s history icons in L.A.